Balak, Pinchas, & Matot: Midianites Revisited

 12. 2 Kings 2:8-14.

-Balak, Pinchas & Mattot: They Made Us Do It
+Balak, Pinchas & Matot: They Made Us Do It

-(The books of Exodus through Deuteronomy present Moses as a complex character overall, yet at times he obeys God without thinking.
+(Overall, the books of Exodus through Deuteronomy present Moses as a complex character.
+Yet at times he obeys God without thinking.
 In the conversation below I address this simplistic Moses character.)

 Moses: We killed them because they made us do the wrong thing.